Our Blog

 Net Change from Initial (Bodyfat Percentage)0+5.2%0

 Table 1.
-The change in metrics of a hypothetical male trainee going through his first bulk/cut cycle.
+The change in metrics of a hypothetical male trainee going through his first bulk and cut cycle.

-Additionally, there are two different ways to calculate protein needs: One by total bodyweight and one by lean mass (total weight – fat weight).
-The latter approach is technically more accurate but requires calculation of body fat percentage to do so.
-This can be done with the visual estimates in the previous section, by calipers, etc. Once you have it, the two equations to determine lean body mass are as follows:
+There are two ways to calculate protein needs: by total body weight or by lean body mass (total weight minus fat weight).
+The lean mass approach is technically more accurate but requires you to know your body fat percentage.
+Once you have it, the formula is straightforward:

-• (Bodyweight x bodyfat percentage in decimals) – bodyweight = Total lean body mass
+• Body weight − (body weight × body fat percentage in decimals) = total lean body mass

-Going by total bodyweight is also a fair metric, particularly if a trainee is already relatively lean.
-The higher in body fat percentage someone is, the more likely that estimating protein needs by bodyweight will overshoot the target.
+Going by total body weight is also fine, particularly if the trainee is already relatively lean.
+The higher your body fat percentage, the more likely that estimating protein needs by total body weight will overshoot the target.
 That said, there’s nothing inherently wrong with overdoing it on protein.
-There are other physiological needs for protein in the body besides skeletal muscle, and there are generally no health risks for high protein intake.
+Other tissues besides skeletal muscle have protein requirements, and there are generally no health risks associated with high protein intakes.

-• Sets = Groups of reps, i.e. how many grouped reps to do before moving on to the next exercise.
+• Sets = groups of reps, how many groups to do before moving on

 Bulking